top of page

 Full Council Meeting - Wednesday 3rd September

-We have submitted the following questions to Sheffield City Council ahead of the full council meeting on Wednesday 3rd September on behalf of our community.
+We submitted a number of questions to Sheffield City Council ahead of the full council meeting on Wednesday 3rd September.
+These questions, and the responses from the council can be downloaded by clokcing the button below.

 Guidance Documentation